Blaizzy/mlx-embeddings/docs/Manpage.md

 - `HOMEBREW_NO_INSECURE_REDIRECT`
   <br>If set, forbid redirects from secure HTTPS to insecure HTTP.

-    *Note:* While ensuring your downloads are fully secure, this is likely to cause from-source SourceForge, some GNU & GNOME-hosted formulae to fail to download.
+    *Note:* while ensuring your downloads are fully secure, this is likely to cause from-source SourceForge, some GNU & GNOME-hosted formulae to fail to download.

 - `HOMEBREW_NO_INSTALL_CLEANUP`
   <br>If set, `brew install`, `brew upgrade` and `brew reinstall` will never automatically cleanup installed/upgraded/reinstalled formulae or all formulae every `HOMEBREW_CLEANUP_PERIODIC_FULL_DAYS` days.
 Alternatively, `HOMEBREW_NO_CLEANUP_FORMULAE` allows specifying specific formulae to not clean up.